casper-network/docs-archive/dapp-dev-guide/writing-contracts/index.rst

 Writing Smart Contracts
 =======================

-This section shows you how to write smart contracts in Rust, WebAssembly (WASM), and the Casper domain-specific language (DSL).
+This section shows you how to write smart contracts in Rust and WebAssembly (WASM).

 .. toctree::
    :hidden:

    writing-rust-contracts
    assemblyscript
-   contract-dsl/index

 ================================================================  ========================================================================